 Sizing

 Compression hosiery works on the principle of pressure application.
 For the graduated pressure to be effective, the size of the stockings must be precise.
-If you wear a size too larger or too small, the compression socks will lose their effectiveness.
+If you wear a size too large or too small, the compression socks will lose their effectiveness.

 Suitable Height

-You will find compression hosiery in knee-high, thigh-high and pantyhose (waist-high) styles.
-Keep these options in mind when you are ordering a pair.
-Depending on your attire, health condition or personal preference, each style option can cover a selected portion of your leg.
+Depending on your attire, health condition, or personal preference, each style option can cover a selected portion of your leg.

 Preferred Shape or Configuration

-Gradient pressure socks are available in an open-toe style, as a footless sleeve or as a fully closed-toe sock.
+Gradient pressure socks are available in an open-toe style, as a footless sleeve, or as a fully closed-toe sock.
 Compression sleeves are useful for both arms and legs as they do not have a section for the foot.
 Closed-toe socks look like regular socks; they will cover the entire foot.

 Toeless or open-toe socks keep your toes uncovered to allow for more movement.
-Open-toe socks will come in handy if you sweat a lot in hot weather or have skin conditions such as corns or callouses.
-For the same reasons, compression sleeves are a great option in the summertime.
-You’ll even be able to wear sandals or flip-flops with them.
+Open-toe socks can come in handy if you sweat a lot in hot weather or have skin conditions such as corns or callouses.

 Some modern pressure sock designs include a zipper.
 The zippered compression stockings usually have a side zipper along the calf to make it easier to get your socks on and off.